caprica/bootlace/README.md

 This project is a work-in-progress.

-What has been provided works, and demonstrate a working implementation of many of the project goals.
+What has been provided works, and demonstrates a working implementation of many of the project goals.

 However, there is still more to be done.